pytagora/Address-Book/README.md

-# Address-book
+# Address book
-*Address-Book* is a WPF application developed in VS2017 for every PC user.
-It is a very simple Desktop App for storing contacts.
-This App presents my introduction to programming WPF applications.
+*Address book* is a WPF application developed in VS2017 for every PC user.
+It present a Desktop App for storing contacts.
+This App is my introduction to programming WPF applications.
 Additionally, it is my first experience of developing projects using modern and sophisticated methods and techniques.

 [![AppVeyor](https://img.shields.io/appveyor/ci/gruntjs/grunt.svg)](![AppVeyor](https://img.shields.io/appveyor/ci/pytagora/Address-book.svg))
 [![GitHub license](https://img.shields.io/github/license/pytagora/Address-book.svg)](https://github.com/pytagora/Address-book/blob/master/LICENSE.md)

 ## About
 The idea is to learn and get necessary programming experience through developing, building and deploying the stable release of the software.
 Software has two windows.
 The main window contains all the necessary data in the shape of a table.
-An additional window is opened by clicking the button **Add** which purpose is to add new contact to the table.
+An additional window is opened by clicking the button **Add Contact** which purpose is to add new contact to the table.

 ### In progress:
 - Comment section has its limitations.
 Should make flexible size for input.